languantan/apgain/README.md

 changes
 ======
-Version 0.2.2
+v0.1
-===
+=
-added display of agent's codename in dialog used guid to improve search time
+calculates currently loaded actions in "full" chat.

-Version 0.2
+v0.2
-===
+=
 added support for IITC's autocomplete of agent's codename

-Version 0.1
+v0.2.2
-===
+=
-calculates currently loaded actions in "full" chat.
+added display of agent's codename in dialog used guid to improve search time